 Q: What happens if my income changes and my premium subsidy is too big?
 Will I have to repay it?

-A: Subsidy amounts are estimated based on prior-year income and projections for the year ahead, but they actually depend on your income in the year that you’re getting subsidized health insurance coverage; if recipients end up earning more than anticipated, they could have to pay back some of the subsidy.
-This issue is discussed in a recent IRS publication (see the final column on page 30383, continued on page 30384) which clearly explains that they will expect people to pay back subsidies that are in excess of the actual amount for which the household qualifies.
+The issue of reconciling APTCs was explained in a 2013 IRS publication (see the final column on page 30383, continued on page 30384) which clearly explains that they do expect people to pay back subsidies that are in excess of the actual amount for which the household qualifies.

 However, the IRS noted that they would “consider possible avenues of administrative relief,” including such options as payment plans and the waiver of interest and penalties for people who must return subsidy over-payments.
 In addition, the portion of an excess subsidy that must be repaid is capped for families with incomes under 400 percent of Federal Poverty Level.
 If you find yourself in a situation where you must pay back a significant amount of the premium subsidies you received during the prior year, contact the IRS to see if you can work out a favorable payment plan/interest arrangement.